Bukimedia/PrestaSharp/README.md

 PrestaSharp is GNU General Public License (GPL)

 This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantabilty or fitness for a particular purpose.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Bukimedia reserves the right to mention of companies or individuals who use this software.

 Copyright (C) 2014 Bukimedia
 - Bukimedia: http://www.bukimedia.com/